Children Around the World is an international matinee for children at Deák17 Youth Art Gallery.

 Program description: we are inviting children and their parents to our program to participate in a family day together with different Budapest-living nationalities.
 Each time we choose one country to immerse in its geographical and cultural heritage.
 The chosen country and its culture is the topic of the event.
 Therefore we name the chosen country the ’host’ of the event.

-The aim of our program: we would like to give opportunity to Hungarian and foreigner children to meet with other cultures through discovering their games, tales and habits.
-At the same time our event provides a great occassion to represent a country and to show how various the cultures of the World are.
+The aim of our program: we would like to give an opportunity to Hungarian and foreigner children to meet with other cultures through discovering their games, tales, and habits.
+At the same time, our event provides a great occasion to represent a country and to show how various the cultures of the World are.

 We organise one Children Around the World event every month (exception: summer school break) on a Saturday between 9.30 and 12.30.

 Children Around the World is a nationality program for children in the Deák17 Gallery.
 A different nation introduces itself through its tales and games during this series of programs.
 Children between the ages of 3 and 10 and of course their parents or guardians, have the opportunity get to know the cultures of different nations from the experts of the program.

 This series of programs is significant for the gallery and its partner organizations because each time, we cooperate with the nation’s embassy, cultural institution and school in Budapest, which enables the gallery to expand its international connections.
 Every program is different, but over the years a structure was established through which we can provide the most complex experience.